ericwoodruff/rmake/README.md

 * Eliminates excuses for not building cross-platform code on all platforms before check-in
 * Eliminates the checkin thrashing that comes from trying propogate and test source code changes on multiple platfroms through version control
 * Reduces the chance of losing completed source code that can come from manually copying modified files to different platforms for testing
+* Eliminates the overhead of remote filesystems such as NFS or CIFS, while providing each build the opportunity to use fast local storage
 * Promotes the usage of disposable virtual machines (VMs) as build servers
 * Keeps build-derived files out of the source code tree
 * Creates an inadvertant backup of a source tree should something unforseen happen to development machine